 - Restrict members with fever or acute respiratory symptoms.

-- Avoid shaking hands as a social greeting.
+- Avoid shaking hands.

 - Support hand and respiratory hygiene as well as cough etiquette by members, visitors, and employees.